microsoft/generative-ai-with-javascript/README.md

 ### How to use this repository?

-You'll find here all everything associated with the video series, including slides, demos, scripts, as well as additional code samples, tutorials, and resources.
+You'll find in the repo all the content associated with the video series, including slides, demos, scripts, as well as additional code samples, tutorials, and resources.
 You can use it to follow along with the series, run the demos, replay the sessions or reuse the content in your own presentations.
 Once you've learned what you need, you can use the code samples and tutorials to kickstart your own AI applications.

 It's organized as follows: